OPS-E2E-PPE/VBA-Docs/api/Word.ListFormat.ListString.md

 keywords: vbawd10.chm163577931
 f1_keywords:
 - vbawd10.chm163577931
-ms.prod: word
 api_name:
 - Word.ListFormat.ListString
 ms.assetid: b426ab7b-158a-0ae8-7c02-d71ef6a84263
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ListFormat.ListString property (Word)

 Returns a **String** that represents the appearance of the list value of the first paragraph in the range for the specified **ListFormat** object.
 For example, the second paragraph in an alphabetical list would return B. Read-only.

 ## Syntax

 _expression_. `ListString`

  _expression_ An expression that returns a '[ListFormat](Word.ListFormat.md)' object.